sbohmann/photobackup-server/README.md

 It's not straightforward to find out which batch they're from.
 It's better if they are from different batches because that makes them less likely to fail around the same time.

-BackBlaze has written a great blog post about hard disks, please use that as s starting point, or ask people how are more knowledgable about these things.
+BackBlaze has written a great blog post about hard disks, please use that as a starting point, or ask people how are more knowledgable about these things.

 ### Alternatively, use a partition on your existing robust backup grade storage solution